 Singing since the age of three, Gina Rose continuously showed her love of music by learning to play the violin and viola, performing in school plays, and becoming the musical director her senior year in high school for the Black History Program.
 Being a member of the Union Temple Youth Choir gave her the opportunity to perform at historic events such as The Million Family March and to sing background for national recording artists LL Cool J, Boyz II Men, Reba McIntire, Barry Manilow, Yolanda Adams, Kirk Franklin, and Edwin Hawkins.
 She also worked as a youth performer with the Friends of Carter Barron Foundation of the Performing Arts under the study of Playwright Gloria Hightower and the late director and head of Howard University’s Theatre Department, Mike Malone, doing musicals at the Carter Barron Amphitheatre, one of which starring the legendary Jennifer Holliday.
 While a member of Morgan State University's choir under the direction of the late Dr. Nathan Carter, she traveled to upstate New York where she sang background vocals in the popular opera, ‘Porgy & Bess’.

-Being requested by artists to bless their tracks, traveling, writing for indie artists, while building her catalog of material shows that this young lady is steadily making moves.
-For two years Gina Rose was also a campus representative for GRAMMY U, a division of The Recording Academy (The Grammy’s), and most recently became the DMV Regional Marketing Manager for The Skool Boye Agency Inc.,under National Recording label Epic Records.
+Requested by artists to bless their tracks, traveling, writing for indie artists, while building her catalog of material shows that this young lady is steadily making moves.
+For two years Gina Rose was a campus representative for GRAMMY U, a division of The Recording Academy (The Grammy’s), and recently became the DMV Regional Marketing Manager for The Skool Boye Agency, Inc.

 Always acknowledging that her talent is God-given, she is greatly inspired by legendary artists Chaka Khan, Teena Marie, Patti Labelle, Whitney Houston, Luther Vandross, and Michael Jackson.
 Gina Rose takes from the best and gives her fans nothing less.